Gareth Farry Gareth Farry

 By sharing our expertise and knowledge in HRE, we aim to empower individuals to make informed decisions and take meaningful actions to uphold human rights.
 This, in turn, will elevate human rights advocacy, provide indicators for social impact in the human rights arena, strengthen the Amnesty movement, and broaden reach and diversity.

-Our focus is on providing a central coordination mechanism for the crowd-sourced ideation and advocacy of the Amnesty 10 million person supporter base, whilst developing a world-leading unique human rights value backed token to incentivise positive human rights advocacy and micro-engagements.
+Our focus is on providing a central coordination mechanism for the crowd-sourced ideation and advocacy of the Amnesty 10 million person supporter base, exploring how contribution-based incentives, governance rights, and verifiable participation mechanisms might strengthen engagement within a global human rights movement.
 View the Amnesty project page

 here.

-Working with our development team we have designed DAO wireframes to meet the needs of the community and we provided a concept
+Working with our initial development team we designed DAO wireframes to meet the needs of the community and we provided a concept

 Lite Paper and deck to outline the project.
 The full research paper was completed August 2024 and can be viewed here, and has been published on SSRN here.